 Becoming a Wordsmith

 Last year I started reading 5 books on writing.
 The one that made the biggest impact on me was Wordsmithy by Doug Wilson.
-In it, Wilson gives 7 hot tips for your writing life.
-In lieu of the subtitle, here are 7 gems I collected in this treasure chest.
+In it, Wilson gives 7 tips for your writing life.
+Here are 7 gems I collected.

 Get real life experience.
 Preferably experience that builds character.
 The more potent the inputs, the more interesting the outputs.
 “Real life duties should be preferred over real life tourism”.